de-pesh/LGM-task2/README.md

 # Stock Market Prediction

-This is jupyter notebook for stock market prediction using deep learning.
+This is Jupyter Notebook for stock market prediction using deep learning.
+I have used LSTM for this work.